zauberzeug/air-link/README.md

 To make the Air Link app accessible via NiceGUI On Air, follow these three steps:

 1. Register a new device with a fixed region at <https://on-air.nicegui.io>.
+2. Run `air-link set-token <on air token>` to save the token to NiceGUI's general storage.
-2. Enter the token in the top right corner of the Air Link web interface.
+    Alternatively, you can enter the token in the top right corner of the Air Link web interface.
-3. Restart the Air Link service using the button next to the token.
+3. Restart the Air Link service using `systemctl restart air-link.service` or the button on the top right corner of the Air Link web interface.

 Air Link will be reachable through the URL provided by NiceGUI On Air, for example <https://europe.on-air.io/zauberzeug/rodja-air-link>.
 We strongly suggest to set a fixed region for the device at <https://on-air.nicegui.io> to keep the URL stable.